tsilva/curriculum-vitae/README.md

 - **Platform:** iPhone (iOS)
 - **Technologies:** iOS, Objective-C

-Don't mess with Texas is an app that allows you to report litterers to the Texas Department of Transportation’s Report a Litterer Program.
-You can either insert the details manually or by answering questions by speaking directly to your mobile phone.
+"Don't Mess with Texas" is an app that allows users to report litterers to the Texas Department of Transportation's Report a Litterer Program.
+Users can either manually enter the details or answer questions using voice input on their mobile phone.

-Fixed bugs in several parts of the app and implemented new features.
-Challenging project because the existing code-base was very messy.
+I fixed numerous bugs across the app and implemented new features.
+The project was challenging due to the messy and disorganized existing codebase.

 <!--
 - [App Store](https://itunes.apple.com/us/app/litterer/id882082348)